 In addition to its growth and expansion, Canaccord continues to maintain an integrated global team and a corporate culture that is instrumental in attracting and retaining highly qualified professionals.
-Canaccord has successfully developed and nurtured an entrepreneurial culture among its IAs, capital markets employees and professional staff.
-These professionals are experienced individuals who wish to serve their clients in an environment free from the highly structured corporate culture often found at the larger dealers with an emphasis on in-house products.
+Canaccord has successfully developed and nurtured an entrepreneurial culture among its capital markets employees, Advisory Teams (Investment Advisors) and professional staff.
+These professionals are experienced individuals who wish to serve clients in an environment free from the highly structured corporate culture often found at the larger dealers with an emphasis on inhouse products.

-Three-year history
+Three year history